-The payment of the bills is approved at the Board meeting each month, the check numbers are recorded in our minutes, we have three people from the Board sign the checks and then the secretary mails them out.
+The payment of bills is approved at the Board meeting each month, the check numbers are recorded in our minutes, we have three people from the Board sign the checks and then Duluth Accounting mails them out.

 An annual budget is approved each year and the actual costs and year to date budget projections and deviations are reviewed and discussed each month.
-Operating, Capital and Debt Service Fund balances and remaining loan balances are also compared and monitored on a monthly basis.
+Operating Fund and Capital Fund balances are also compared and monitored on a monthly basis.

-The Board provides an effective level of oversight to protect the PLAWCS's resources and to manage risks to our townships and our PLAWCS customers.
+The Board provides an effective level of oversight to protect the PLAWCS's resources and to manage risks to our townships and our PLA WCS customers.